jagohine/1800_202430_DTC15/README.md

 - Jago  Hine:
 - Zoey Jiang:
-- Khai Phan: an ex-business school student who loves to explore the world of programming and building meaningful applications.
+- Khai Phan: a business school graduate who loves to explore the world of programming and building meaningful applications.

 ## 3. Technologies and Resources Used